Obama says U.S. government prepared to respond to Hurricane Matthew

-(Advisory: Paragraphs 3 and 4 contain details that may be offensive to some readers)

-WASHINGTON President Barack Obama on Wednesday said the U.S. government has teams and supplies positioned to respond to Hurricane Matthew as the storm barrels toward Florida and other southeastern states.
+WASHINGTON (Reuters) - President Barack Obama on Wednesday said the U.S. government has teams and supplies positioned to respond to Hurricane Matthew as the storm barrels toward Florida and other southeastern states.

 "I want to emphasize to the public - this is a serious storm," Obama said after a briefing at the Federal Emergency Management Agency.
 "It has been building strength on its way to Florida."